iifl-logo

 The Members,

-Your directors have pleasure in presenting the 10th (Tenth) Annual Report on the business and operations of the Company together with the audited financial statements for the financial year ended March 31, 2024.
+Your directors have pleasure in presenting the 11th (Eleventh) Annual Report on the Business and Operations of the Company along with its Audited Standalone and Consolidated Financial Statements for the Financial Year (FY) ended 31st March, 2025.

 FINANCIAL RESULTS